I shared on Monday that I’m determined to not let our home slip back into total chaos over the wonderfully-routine-free-summer.

 the floor, near the walls, and under counters.

-4. Pour one cap ful of Pine-Sol in the toilet.
+4. Pour one cap full of cleaner in the toilet.

 5. Spray Shower Cleaner in the bathtub/shower, be sure to get it on the walls (Don’t do Mom’s

 7. Use a crumpled piece of newspaper to wipe the mirror.

 8. Use a wipe to clean off the faucet on the sink.

 9. Use the same wipe to clean the counter and sink.